PoCInnovation/Workshops/p2p/3.foundry/README.md

 transactionHash         0x509fd1fde780cfae293155a32dfa24c16bff2d4fb48a360050dbe7f965532985
 transactionIndex        0
 ```
-> :bulb: You can also test by querying again the value of `number` and see if it has been modified.
+> 💡 You can also test by querying again the value of `number` and see if it has been modified.

 ## Step 3 - private != private ?